Configuring Email

 • SMTP use SSL

-If checked, will send secure email.
-Ensure the port is set to 465 or as required for SMTP server.
+If checked, it sends a secure email.
+Ensure that the port is set to 465 or as required for an SMTP server.

 • Debug email

-If checked, enables logging of SMTP server interactions.
+If checked, this enables logging of SMTP server interactions.

 Once the default mail service is configured, the two existing instances of the AEM Communities Email Reply Configuration OSGi config, included in the release, become functional.

-Only the instance for subscriptions needs to be further configured when allowing reply by email.
+Only the instance for subscriptions must be further configured when allowing reply by email.

 1. Email instance: